TheBetaM/CrateModLoader/README.md

 The all-in-one Randomizer and Mod Loader for console games.
 It detects, extracts, modifies and rebuilds disc image files and directories in an easy to setup way.
-In addition, it allows for standalone "Mod Crates" to be installed seamlessly into game ROMs.
+In addition, it allows for standalone "Mod Crates" to be installed seamlessly into games.

 <p><img src="https://img.shields.io/github/downloads/TheBetaM/CrateModLoader/total.svg" alt="Downloads"/></p>

 Visit the [Releases](https://github.com/TheBetaM/CrateModLoader/releases) section to find the latest release.

 See [this list](../master/GAMES.md) for supported games and their features in the current build.
+See [this list](../master/CONSOLES.md) for supported consoles in the current build.

 # Mod Crates